FormIt3D/autodesk-formit-360-windows-help-old/Building-the-Farnsworth-House/Solar-and-Energy-Analysis.md

     ![](./images/SolarAnalysis.png)

 3. The **Month Peak** setting shows the **peak** values (in BTU/sq. ft) for the specified month.
-This is intended for **glazing studies**.
-You can change the month and the graphics update instantly.
-Also, you can **hover your cursor** over an analyzed surface to get a **specific** value
+This is intended for **shading studies**.
+You can change the month setting and the graphics update instantly. **Hover your cursor** over an analyzed surface to get a **specific** value

     ![](./images/460060a0-ea3b-4095-af45-40045811be22.png)

 4. The **Year Cumulative** setting shows the **cumulative** energy for the entire year (in KwH/sq. meter).
-This is intended for **solar panel PV potential studies**
+This is intended for **PV potential studies**

     ![](./images/a9f61dfb-dfc9-4751-b145-b131a69c53cf.png)

-### Energy Analysis with Insight 360
+### Energy Analysis with Insight
+FormIt has integrated the same Building Performance analysis tools that Revit uses. **Insight** provides a dashboard of parameters that be can be adjusted to reflect many potential scenarios without **re-analyzing** model geometry.
+Insight works best with FormIt **massing** geometry

-1. Hide all of the layers except for Massing.
+1. Turn off **all** of the layers **except** for massing.
+FormIt will only send **visible** geometry to Insight

-2. Click the **Insight 360 &gt; Generate Insight button.** Any visible masses with levels applied will be sent to Insight 360 for Analysis.
+2. Click the **Insight &gt; Generate Insight** button.
+Your geometry must have at least one **Level** applied

     ![](./images/deac2672-e76b-478c-8e12-fc7b270e59f2.png)

+3. The analysis will run in the cloud, so you can continue to model during the computation

-3. Once the analysis is complete – click View Insight to view the results.
-Optionally, you can visit the website directly at [http://insight360.autodesk.com](http://insight360.autodesk.com/).
+4. Once the analysis is complete, click the **View Insight** button to see your design's dashboard of energy factors.
+Optionally, you can visit the website directly at [http://insight360.autodesk.com](http://insight360.autodesk.com/)

+5. If your design changes form drastically - then you can re-send the updated mass to the same dashboard.
+If you want to create a **new** dashboard for the updated design, then you will need to **Save As** in FormIt first

+6. If your Energy Analysis is unsuccessful - you may have geometry based **Watertight Issues (DW)** these can be reviewed and fixed in FormIt